 Installation of the monopile foundations offshore will be conducted using either a dynamically positioned crane vessel and/or a jack-up style installation vessel equipped with a hydraulic impact hammer to drive the monopiles into the seabed.
-Use of a vibratory hammer is also under evaluation.
-Monopile installation from a jack-up foundation installation vessel is depicted in
+Monopile installation from a jack-up foundation installation vessel is depicted in Figure 3-2.
+An anchored vessel may be used for